 Brennan obtained his Juris Doctorate at Temple University, Beasley School of Law, in May 2006.
 He also holds a M.Sc. in Economic History from the London School of Economics.
 He received his B.A. in Asian and Middle Eastern Studies from the University of Pennsylvania in May 2000.

 Brennan is a member of the American Immigration Lawyers Association (AILA).
-He is active in AILA’s local Philadelphia Chapter, where he serves as Secretary of the chapter’s Executive Committee.
-He is fluent in Spanish and conversant in French.
-He lives in Philadelphia with his wife, Courtney and his children, Iris and Isaiah.
+He is active in AILA’s local Philadelphia Chapter, where he serves as Secretary of the chapter’s Executive Committee, and was a Chair of AILA from 2018-2019.
+Brennan is fluent in Spanish and conversant in French.
+He lives in Philadelphia with his wife, Courtney and his children, Iris, Isaiah, and Ivan.